 Instead, you will order the size that you need along with any specifications for your build.
 This means the inclusion of cutouts or perforated knockouts to run wiring, plumbing, or vents.

 The cost will depend on how many you need, along with the length, width, and depth of each one.
-There will be additional costs factors as well during construction.
+There will be additional cost factors as well during construction.

-While TJI is normally more expensive compared to dimensional lumber, a 11-7/8″ deep TJI 210, 230, or even a 560 will offer a substantial span at an affordable price.
+While TJI is normally more expensive compared to dimensional lumber, an 11-7/8″ deep TJI 210, 230, or even a 560 will offer a substantial span at an affordable price.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.